raizoken23/orders/README.md

 - **AI Image Analysis:** Upload photos of a roof, and the AI will analyze them for potential damage, wear, and structural issues.
 - **Pixel-Perfect PDF Generation:** Generates a professional, downloadable PDF scope sheet by stamping the collected data onto a master PDF template, ensuring perfect formatting every time.
 - **Built-in Diagnostics:** Comes with a full suite of diagnostic tools and preflight checks to ensure the PDF generation subsystem is operational.
+- **Secure Admin Dashboard**: A server-side administrative section for securely managing API keys and third-party integrations like Stripe and QuickBooks.

 ## Tech Stack